Cinghialotto/xband/Readme.md

 as well.
 For snes, there is only a binary copy of super mario kart with no source and same goes for a super street fighter 2 which i recovered from a japanese xband and dumped,tested and confirmed working between xbands for gaming.

+Be aware of sending game patches to the modem that contain 10 03 (dle/etx) characters on the sega side as it will absolutely think you are terminating a packet.
+Not entirely sure how to get around this one just yet but if you get fairly far in uploading patches to modem sram you'll run into this sooner or later.